Dr Adam Horsley

 Lecturer in French

 I have been part of the University of Exeter’s Department of Modern Languages and Cultures since 2017; first as a British Academy Postdoctoral Research Fellow and subsequently as a lecturer in French.
 I specialise in seventeenth-century French literature and history, with a particular interest in the intersections between literature and the law as well as the use of manuscript and archival sources.
 Before coming to Exeter, I taught at the Université Paris-Diderot / Paris VII (2010-11) and subsequently at the University of Nottingham (2011-17).
-As well as holding the position of Honourary Visiting Research Fellow at Nottingham (2015-17), I taught French literature and history (fourteenth to twenty-first centuries), as well as the compositional analysis of art works, French language, and translation.
+At Nottingham I held the position of Honourary Visiting Research Fellow (2015-17) whilst also teaching French literature and history (fourteenth to twenty-first centuries), the compositional analysis of art works, French language, and translation.

-My award-winning research is mainly concerned with early modern texts and authors considered to be libertin – that is to say in some way unorthodox or subversive – and the history of these both within and beyond the field of literary criticism.
+My multi-award-winning research is mainly concerned with early modern texts and authors considered to be libertin – that is to say in some way unorthodox or subversive – and the history of these both within and beyond the field of literary criticism.
 I have published a number of studies that are broadly related to this central research interest.
 I work at an interdisciplinary level: exploring subversive thinkers and their texts from the perspectives of criminology, political history, and forensic linguistics, whilst also contributing literary analyses of legal texts and official documents to historical scholarship.
-These approaches are brought together in my recent book: Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford: Oxford University Press, 2021, 432 pp.): https://global.oup.com/academic/product/libertines-and-the-law-9780197267004?cc=gb&lang=en I furthermore serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer: see http://www.semfs.org.uk/
+These approaches are brought together in my recent book: Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford: Oxford University Press, 2021, 432 pp.): https://global.oup.com/academic/product/libertines-and-the-law-9780197267004?cc=gb&lang=en I serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer: see http://www.semfs.org.uk/ ; and am also an affiliated scholar of the Danish National Research Foundation Centre for Privacy Studies (PRIVACY, University of Copenhagen).

 I have won multiple awards and commendations for my teaching, which began at the Université de Paris VII Denis Diderot in 2010.
 I convene a first-year team-taught module exploring French history through works of art, a second-year early-modern theatre module, and a final-year module on seventeenth-century libertine literature, in addition to teaching French language at all undergraduate levels.
 I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.